thecointech/thecoin/docs/deployment.md

     * live system
     * mainnet ethereum connection
     * no live traffic.
+    * Deployment: merge to 'release'
  - prod
     Once prod:staging has been tested & verified, we update default version on GAE to direct public traffic to this version.
 No actual deployment happens Reverting an update happens by moving live version back one step.
+    * Deployment: yarn script to update all versions to latest.

 How it works: